 Haflinger, born 2000.
 Andor used to be a lesson horse on de Paardenmaat, until he had a severe tendon injury.
 In 2013 I started training him in hand to see if I could rehabilitate him.
 To everybody’s surprise, our fat, lazy haflinger was super talented!
 With his amazing motivation he developed fast.
 In 2014 we did our groundwork/lungeing test and squiretest in the same weekend.
 Andor is my rock and my zenmaster.
-Due to his many old injuries I retired him as a riding horse in 2019.
-We spend quality time together in longeing, groundwork, handwork and in liberty.

 PRE, born 2005.
 Silla came onto my path in 2017, when I was not looking for another horse.
 But Silla stole my heart the first time I met her, and in August she came home.
 Silla grew up wild in Spain and did not have the best start in the human world.
 She is hotheaded and very sensitive, which is a difficult and beautiful combination.
 Every day when she touches her nose to my face I am the happiest girl in the world.

 Appaloosa/quarter horse mix, born 2002.
 Solon was born and raised on de Paardenmaat.
 From nature, he is very insecure.
 He inherited front feet problems from his mother, so he was never educated well in riding.
 He now has special irons on his frontfeet and is no longer lame.
 In 2014 I highjacked Solon and never gave him back 🙂 I truly enjoy seeing him develop mentally because he is feeling better and better in his body.
-He has transformed in a gentle, confident horse that will walk through fire.
+He has transformed into a gentle, confident horse that will walk through fire.

 NRPS pony (1996-2021).
 Banoe was my third parent during my teenage years.
 We have spent many hours together, exploring the world.
 I am very grateful for all the lessons Banoe taught me.